Spokane Relocation Guide

 Good news is we’ve scoured much of the Aryan nonsense out of the region.
 As far as rustics go, we’re still surrounded by them but they’re actually a lot of fun.
 Just ignore their conversations about government, con-trails, and vaccinations, as well as their YouTube citations for every crazy point they make, and you’ll do just fine.
 In the end, they just want to hunt, fish, play with their guns, get drunk, and be left alone.

 Once you come out of the hills and into the city there is definitely a different vibe.
 Although we’re still something north of 80% white, the city is changing for the diverse and dynamic.
-Because of large scale economic development projects, such as the University District near downtown, not to mention downtown itself, smart, creative migrants of all backgrounds are moving into Spokane.
+Because of large scale economic development projects, such as the University District near downtown, not to mention downtown Spokane itself, smart, creative migrants of all backgrounds are moving into Spokane.

 Most of those smart, creative migrants are from large coastal cities.
 The phrase we have for people that move to Spokane from Seattle, Portland, San Francisco, and Los Angeles is “Tech Refugees.”
 As I write, we are in the middle of being discovered.
 In 10 years, Spokane will be a very different place from many perspectives, not the least of which being increased diversity.

 From a financial perspective, Spokane is peering up a trend line of significant growth.
-Buy low, sell high.
-Spokane is still on the low side.
 Now’s the time to buy.

 2) Choose the right city in the metro to live in

-If you’re into cities that have real downtowns and a degree of historic value, than there are only two to choose from in metro Spokane, and the other is Ceour d’Alene, Idaho.
+If you’re into cities that have real downtowns and a degree of historic value, then there are only two to choose from in metro Spokane, and the other is Ceour d’Alene, Idaho.
+(For a complete ranking of the metro’s cities, check out Metro Spokane Places to Live.)

 3) The basics: A broad view of Spokane neighborhoods and general price points